coderefinery/talk-general/talk.md

 - Many research groups need the possibility to keep code private at least until research has been published
 - GitLab.com is an alternative but data leaves the continent
-- GitHub and Bitbucket are expensive for large organizations
+- GitHub and Bitbucket are potentially expensive for large organizations

 ### Why Nordic GitLab?